scloud19/SECipedia/AWS/IAM.md

                 Exam: Roles can't be assigned to an EC2 instance after that instance has been created.
 You cannot change them either.
 Although, you can change the permissions of a role that has already been assigned to an Ec2 instance.

+                Roles and their policy templates
+                    You can also utilize the policy templates with Groups Policy template examples
+                        Admin: Full access to AWS services and resources

+                        Power User Access: Admin but no user/group management

+                        Read Only

+                        There are others :D

+                        You can only assign 2 policys to a role
+                        * We don't have to use a template

     Don't sign in with the root account for main activity

     When you create a user, it will only give you the Access Key ID (username) and Secret Access Key (password) once This pair will allow for access to the AWS CLI, API calls to the AWS portal, and using SDKs, etc.

+        If someone looses their key, you don't have to delete/recreate the user (although you can) Simply select the user in the IAM console, User Actions tab, Manage Access Keys.

+            You can delete their existing key and then create a new one

-    To give access to the AWS console, you create that in IAM as well
+    To give access to the AWS console, you create that in IAM as well Select the user, User Actions tab, Manage Password

     Scenario: